PCMDI/pcmdi_metrics/pcmdi_metrics/sea_ice/README.md

 ## Outputs

 The driver produces a JSON file containing mean square error metrics for all input models and realizations relative to the reference data set.
 It also produces a bar chart displaying these metrics.

+### Sectors

+The metrics results are provided for eight different geographic regions.
+In the Northern Hemisphere there are the Arctic, North Pacific, North Atlantic, and Central Arctic regions.
+In the Southern Hemisphere there are the Antarctic, South Pacific, South Atlantic, and Indian Ocean regions.
+The region definitions can be found in Ivanova (2016).

 ## Parameters